armadaproject/armada/internal/lookoutui/src/analytics/README.md

 # Example Lookout UI Configuration with Analytics Script

 To enable a analytics script (like Umami, Google Analytics, Plausible, etc.) in the Lookout UI, add the `analytics` configuration to your Lookout configuration YAML file.
-Many analytics solutions operate by inserting `<script>` tags inside the `<head>` and adding information to other tags through HTML attributes or css classes for event analytics.
+This works for analytic solutions that operate by inserting `<script>` tags inside the `<head>` and adding information to other tags through HTML attributes or css classes for event analytics.

 ## analytics Schema